Saturday, June 20, 2020

 Fee proceeds would be a monetary representation of the value of the commons.
 Sharing this wealth to the entire human population would mean an end to poverty throughout the world.
 (This will need to be a global policy, lest industries simply flee to the more lax jurisdictions, thus making complex and burdensome "border-adjustment-taxes" necessary in response.)

 Does reality match what most people believe is most desirable, in terms of our use of the resources that belong to all of us?
 In terms of the extent of paving or intensity of light pollution?
-In terms of the extent to which we encroach onto wildlife habitat?
+In terms of the extent to which we encroach on wildlife habitat?
 Are the rates of taking of natural resources and rates of putting pollution into the air and water acceptable, or are current limits too strict?
 Or too lenient?
-These are questions that a democratic society would ask its citizens if public property rights are respected.
+These are questions that a democratic society would ask its citizens, if public property rights are respected.

 When industries are made to pay an appropriate fee or rent to the people for using resources that belong to all, capital markets, investors and business planners will have the information and incentives that they need to produce the reality (in terms of environmental impacts) that the people consent to.
 With the right fees, industries will put the right amount of effort into preventing adverse impacts on the environment.
-The fee will be a kind of lever--a control mechanism--that the people could use to direct the economy to produce more or less of this or that kind of impact on the environment, to ensure that we will have the kind of world that we want to live in--a world that is in accord with basic democratic principles.
+The fee will be a kind of lever--a control mechanism--that the people could use to direct the economy to produce more or less of this or that kind of environmental impact, to ensure that we will have the kind of world that we want to live in--a world that is in accord with basic democratic principles.

 When prices reflect the value of natural resources used in production, our economy will respond in the most efficient way possible to the urgent need for significant reductions in humans' impacts on the environment, including reductions in carbon emissions.
-Carbon dioxide and methane emissions are but two examples of the kinds of environmental impacts for which a democratic society must define appropriate limits.
+Carbon dioxide and methane emissions are just two examples of the kinds of environmental impacts for which a democratic society must define appropriate limits.
 Contentious arguments between competing political factions and economic interests about what is appropriate re limits on impacts are sometimes fraught with rancor.
 Debate continues and policy lags.
 While the debate continues, actual rates of putting carbon into the air should be brought into alignment with the will of the people at large.